Supplemental disability insurance

 How much supplemental disability insurance do you need?

-Find out how much coverage you have with any current plans
+1. Find out how much coverage you already have

-• Group disability insurance: Many employer plans cover up to 60% of your income, but that 60% payment is taxed if your company covers any of your premiums.
-[2]
+• Group disability insurance: Many employer plans cover up to 40% to 60% of your income, but remember that your benefits are taxed if you pay for your policy with pre-tax income.

 • State disability insurance: California, Hawaii, New Jersey, New York, Rhode Island, and Puerto Rico all provide temporary disability insurance.
 [4] The benefits available vary by location.

-Calculate monthly expenses and compare the total to your current disability benefits
+3. Compare your monthly expenses to your current disability benefits

 How much does supplemental disability insurance cost?